Dog with a Blog

-Dog with a Blog is an American comedy television series that aired on Disney Channel from October 12, 2012 to September 25, 2015.
+Dog with a Blog is an American comedy television series created by Michael B. Kaplan and Philip Stark that aired on Disney Channel from October 12, 2012 to September 25, 2015.
 The series stars G Hannelius, Blake Michael, Francesca Capaldi, Regan Burns, and Beth Littleford, and also features the voice of Stephen Full.

 Premise

-Set in Pasadena, California, Avery Jennings' mother, Ellen, had just married Tyler and Chloe James' father, Bennett, so now the new family needs to make some adjustments on living together.
+Set in Pasadena, California, Avery Jennings' mother, Ellen, has just married Tyler and Chloe James' father, Bennett, and now the new family needs to adjust to living together.
 They face an even bigger adjustment when they discover that their new dog, Stan, can talk.
 Only Avery, Tyler, and Chloe know this.
 Unbeknownst to the family, Stan also has a blog where he discusses happenings in the Jennings-James household in hopes of finding other talking animals.
 The children learn of Stan's talking ability in the first episode and agree to keep it a secret from their parents, fearing if the world finds out that Stan can talk, he will be taken away for experimentation.